 The NHS Improving Working Lives (IWL) initiative places an expectation on all NHS employers to promote healthy work-life balance.
 The NHS Flexible Careers Scheme for doctors is part of the IWL initiative and is designed to enable doctors to move in and out of full-time and part-time working, spread training over a longer period, reorganise hours, take career breaks and wind down gradually before retirement or return to the NHS.
 The scheme provides central funding and is designed to find working patterns for consultants wishing to work less than 50% of full-time.
 Consultants wanting to work as part of a job share or part-time above these hours can apply for any substantive post.

 The part-time workers regulations ensure that part-timers are not treated less favourably than comparable full-timers in their terms and conditions.
 This means part-timers are entitled, for example, to the same hourly rate of pay, the same access to pensions, the same entitlements to leave on a pro-rata basis and no less favourable treatment in access to training.
-Again, advice can be found on the Department of Trade and Industry website at www.dti.gov.uk/er/ptime.htm.
+Read government advice on part-time workers' rights.

 Part-time and flexible working principles